Future Ready Iowa

 One purpose is to create awareness of the critical workforce shortages facing Iowa employers.

-A second purpose is to identify the occupations for which the Future Ready Iowa Last-Dollar Scholarship and Future Ready Iowa Grant programs will support for tuition assistance.
+A second purpose is to identify the occupations for which the Future Ready Iowa Last-Dollar Scholarship program will support for tuition assistance.
 This funding supports tuition for Iowans who will obtain education and training in fields experiencing critical shortages.
 It helps fill Iowa’s high-demand jobs and allows individuals to make a good wage from the start.

 Why is truck driving not on the high-demand list?